Robust Inference on Infinite and Growing Dimensional Time Series Regression: Introduction

-This paper develops asymptotically valid tests for the stability of the infinite-order linear regression when the change point is unknown.
-There has been growing interest in making inference on a parameter vector whose dimension is not finite.
-In contrast to the formative years of the time series literature, the span of many time series has grown substantially and high-order autoregressive models have become more attractive.
-For instance, \cite {wang2007regression} proposed a lasso-based autoregressive order selection rule and \cite{lee2018asymptotic} examined an infinite order panel autoregression.
-Furthermore, modern applications have created a more diverse set of variables for which analysis is sought.
-For example, the asset pricing literature has suggested hundreds of potential risk factors to explain the returns, as examined by \cite{feng2019taming}.
-With a larger number of observations that accumulate over time, it is natural to includes more of these variables as covariates even without resorting to penalized estimation methods.
-Indeed, \cite{koenker1988asymptotic} observed that the number of regressors in empirical work increases as the sample size $n$ increases, roughly at the order of $n^{1/4}$.
-Finally, nonparametric methods such as series estimation have found wide applications in the economics and finance literature, see e.g. \cite{chen2007}, \cite{Chen2015}, \cite{jorda2005estimation}, amongst others.
-These methods involve the approximation of an infinite-order model with a sequence of increasing-dimensional models.
-Taken together, the proliferation of high order AR models, high dimensional regression and nonparametric regression highlight the importance of techniques for infinite and increasing order models.
+Models of infinite or growing dimension have been widely studied in the recent econometric literature, reflecting modern applications with rich sets of variables.
+For example, the asset pricing literature has suggested hundreds of potential risk factors to explain returns, see \cite{feng2019taming}.
+With a larger number of observations accumulating over time, it is natural to include more of these variables as covariates even without resorting to penalized estimation methods.
+In fact, an attitude that permits the number of covariates to grow as a function of sample size is tacitly adopted in the literature.
+In a survey, \cite{koenker1988asymptotic} observed that the number of regressors in empirical work increases as the sample size $n$ increases, roughly like $n^{1/4}$, suggesting that practitioners implicitly treat model complexity as a function of sample size.
+Finally, nonparametric methods such as series estimation have found wide applications in the economics and finance literature, see e.g. \cite{jorda2005estimation}, \cite{chen2007}, \cite{Chen2015}.
+These methods involve the approximation of an infinite-order model with a sequence of growing dimensional models.
+Taken together, this proliferation of models highlights the importance of developing appropriate techniques for their study.

-On the other hand, the instability of an economic model over time is a major concern in empirical studies, leading to a commensurately large literature on structural break testing for a finite-dimensional parameter vector.
-In a parametric setting, \cite{Andrews1993} considers testing with generalized method of moments (GMM) estimation, which has been extended to the case of a break occurring anywhere in the sample by \cite{hidalgo2013testing} and to the systems of equations setting by \cite{qu2007estimating}, while \cite{Andrews1994a} and \cite{elliott2006efficient} explore certain optimality properties.
-Testing for structural stability is a heavily studied subject and a huge literature has evolved, as reviewed by \cite{perron2006dealing}.
-In a nonparametric setting, however, the literature is not as rich. \cite{Wu1993} consider testing for jumps in a regression function using kernels and under a fixed design while \cite{Mohr2019} consider testing in a time series regression model using marked empirical processes of residuals. \cite{chen2012testing} develop a test against smooth structural breaks.